Ljubljana with Veronika

 Some Slovenes have found a more pragmatic solution: combination locks.

 Janez thinks it’s a shame I don’t have time to take a boat along the Ljubljanica.
-In fact, I must promise to return in a warmer season, because this is particularly enjoyable way to see the city, he insists.
+In fact, I must promise to return in a warmer season, because this is a particularly enjoyable way to see the city, he insists.
 He is a local!
 One such is Barca Ljubljanica, a little boat, handmade of larch wood.